christianwgd/django_hockeydata_api/README.md

 ``%G`` will be replaced by Game-ID and ``%D`` by Divsion-ID if ``gameLinkFromCallback`` is true.

+Some widgets support a callback function, that is called when all javascript is done and the widget is built.
+Set this option as simple string (e.g ``paint`` instead of ``paint()``).
+If no javascript function with this name exists, the option is ignored.

 hockeydata api documentation: [http://apidocs.hockeydata.net/](http://apidocs.hockeydata.net/)

 hockeydata widget reference: [https://apidocs.hockeydata.net/javascript-api/](http://apidocs.hockeydata.net/javascript-api/)